JohnWebb4/profiling-mobile-dbs/README.md

 Android: `yarn android`

-## Profiling In Memory Cache
+## In Memory Cache

 All the data is put in a giant JavaScript array.
+Using as a psuedo base line.
 Not efficient.

-In App.ts, uncomment the contactService variable so inMemoryContactService is used.
+Comment out write in App.ts for large contact counts (>100,000).

 ## Realm

 Uses [Realm](https://www.npmjs.com/package/realm).

-In App.ts, uncomment the contactService variable so realmContactService is used.

 ## Watermelon DB

 Uses [Watermelon DB](https://www.npmjs.com/package/@nozbe/watermelondb)

-In App.ts, uncomment the contactService variable so watermelonContactService is used.

-In contactList.js, uncomment the line that enhances the ContactList at the bottom of the file.

 ## License